RanaMuhammadYar/tailwindcss-admin-panel/README.md

-# Tailzon - Tailwind CSS 3 Admin Layout & UI Kit Template
+# Tailwind CSS 3 Admin Layout & UI Kit Template
 We would like to thank you for purchasing Tailzon :).
 The following guideline will help you to get started with the Tailzon and its documentation.

 #### Docs and Examples